andjimbon/andjimbon.github.io/Time-series.md

 * Autocovariance does not depend on time

-Clearly, the pajamas timse-serie doesn't have a constant mean over time.
+Clearly, the pajamas time-serie doesn't have a constant mean over time.

+<p>&nbsp;</p>

 #### Testing for Stationarity